The Normal Heart: Synopsis

-Ned's organization elects as its president Bruce Niles, who is described as the "good cop" of gay activism, in comparison to Ned; while Bruce is cautious, polite, deferential, and closeted, Ned is vociferous, confrontational, incendiary, and supportive only of direct action.
-Tensions between the two are clear, though they must work together toward the promotion of their organization.
-Felix, meanwhile, reveals to Ned his belief that he is infected with the mysterious virus.
+Ned's organization elects as its president Bruce Niles, who is described as the "good cop" of gay activism in implicit comparison to Ned: while Bruce is cautious, polite, deferential, and closeted, Ned is vociferous, confrontational, incendiary, openly gay, and supportive only of direct action.
+Tensions between the two are clear, though they must work together to effectively promote their organization.
+Felix, meanwhile, reveals to Ned his belief that he is now infected with the mysterious virus.

 Although he continues to try to strengthen interactions with the mayor, Ned ruins his chances when his relentless and fiery personality appalls a representative sent by the mayor.
-Dr. Brookner gradually takes the role of activist herself, noting the epidemic's appearance in other countries around the world and even among heterosexual couples.
-Although she desperately asks for government funding for further research, she is denied; the rejection releases in her a passionate tirade against those who allow the persistence of an epidemic that is taking the lives of the homosexual individuals already marginalized by the government.
-In the meantime, Ned's conflict with Bruce comes to a head, and their organization's board of directors ultimately expels Ned from the group, believing his unstable vehemence to be a threat to the group's attempts at more calm-mannered diplomacy.
+Dr. Brookner gradually takes on the role of activist herself, and notes the epidemic's appearance in other countries and among heterosexuals.
+Although she desperately seeks government funding for further research, her request is denied; the rejection prompts her to unleash a passionate tirade against those who allow the persistence of an epidemic that is taking the lives of homosexuals, who are already marginalized by the government.
+In the meantime, Ned's conflict with Bruce comes to a head, and their organization's board of directors ultimately expels Ned from the group, believing his unstable vehemence to be a threat to the group's attempts to engage in calmer diplomacy.

-As Felix's condition worsens, he visits Ben Weeks in order to make his will and with a hope of reconciling Ben with his brother.
-Felix soon dies and Ned blames himself for Felix's death, lamenting that he did not fight hard enough to have his voice heard.
-The mortality rate from HIV/AIDS is shown to continue increasing as the stage fades to black.
+As Felix's condition worsens, he visits Ben in order to make his will, and in the hope of effecting a reconciliation between Ben and his brother.
+All of them, along with Emma, meet at Felix's deathbed.
+Emma unofficially weds Felix and Ned, and Felix dies immediately after.
+Ned blames himself for his lover's death, lamenting that he did not fight hard enough to make his voice heard.
+The play ends with Ned and Ben embracing.
+As the stage fades to black, the rate of mortality from HIV/AIDS is shown to be continuing to increase.